quincyleung/rabble/REFERENCES.md

 the Django admin site using the Django way?"
 It told me that Django expects me to register my models in admin.py and gave me a basic template.

+--Homework #3--
+Task 3: subRabble Detail (and Posts List) View
+I asked ChatGPT how to attach comment and like counts to each post if those were defined in separate models.
+It recommended calculating the counts in the view and adding them to the context manually, which I did.

+Task 4: Post Detail View
+Similarly, I asked ChatGPT how to show comments related to a post when the Comment model is separate from the Post model.
+It suggested using Comment.objects.filter(post=post) in the view and passing that into the template context.

+Extra Task: Limiting Actions by User
+To enforce login requirements and user-specific editing rights, I asked ChatGPT questions like “How can I restrict views to logged-in users in Django?” and “How can I show a button in a Django template only if the current user is the post's author?”
+It guided me to use @login_required, request.user, and conditional logic in the template.